Looking for the best things to do in Bohol Island in the Philippines?

 A long rope stretches from one side of the cold spring to the other, so you can use this as an aid if swimming isn’t your strong point.

 There is also a high tree branch above this natural pool that can be climbed and used as a jump-off point into the spring.

 BINABAJE HILLS HIKE

-Binabaje Hills is located in Alicia, a town in the north-eastern region of Bohol island.
-It’s approximately a 45-minute drive from Anda to Alicia and the cost is 300 pesos for the guide and 50 pesos entrance fee.
+Binabaje Hills is located in Alicia.
+It’s approximately a 45-minute drive from Anda to Alicia and the cost for the hike is 300 pesos for the guide and 50 pesos entrance fee.

 The morning began with a 3 am alarm clock to make the 45-minute drive from my accommodation in Anda to reach Alicia in time to meet the guide Raul who then took us to the trailhead of the hike.

-Kinahugan Falls is located in Jagna on Bohol island.
+Kinahugan Falls is located in Jagna.
 From Anda, it’s s a 37km drive that takes approximately 50 minutes and the entrance is free.

 The trek to Kinahugan Falls from the parking lot takes no more than five minutes down a narrow dirt trail that can be quite slippery so take your time through this section.

 When you reach the bottom of the trail it opens up to a flat plateau surrounded by coconut palms and a river runs down one side of the valley.

 There are actually two sets of falls at Kinahugan Waterfall boasting mass volumes of water gushing down a rock face into the river below.